 Ways to Nurture Self-Touch.

-Like I already mentioned, there is nothing that can replace a loved one’s touch of hand, a hug from a friend, a kiss from our partner or just sitting beside another person.
-But here are ways to nurture our sense of touch, no matter what physical circumstances we find ourselves in.
+While there is nothing that can replace a loved one’s touch of hand, a hug from a friend, a kiss from our partner or just sitting beside another person, there are still ways to nurture our sense of touch, no matter what physical circumstances we find ourselves in.

-To begin, start by focusing on skin contacts and which qualities of touch do you enjoy.
-For example, where do you like to be touched; hands, feet, neck, back, face, genitals, hair?
-If you are not sure, you can explore your body running down your fingers across your parts, applying different kinds of touch: firm pressure and then soft, nails and then fingertips, delicate circular motions and then linear, as well as experimenting with different temperatures and texures.
-This is called body mapping and cultivates intimacy with self, while also, building trust within yourself and new ways to explore what you enjoy (and will later experiment with your intimate partners to rekindle the connection).
+To begin, start by focusing on skin contacts and what qualities of touch you enjoy.
+For example, where do you like to be touched: hands, feet, neck, back, face, genitals, hair?
+If you are not sure, you can explore your body running down your fingers across your parts, applying different kinds of touch: firm pressure and then soft, nails and then fingertips, delicate circular motions and then linear, as well as experimenting with different temperatures and textures.
+This is called body mapping and cultivates intimacy with self, while also, building trust within yourself and new ways to explore what you enjoy.
+(And you can also explore these with your intimate partners to rekindle your connection, and read my piece on a couple’s exercise exploring and awakening the five senses.)

-For example, find a few objects that you love to touch.
+Find a few objects that you love to touch.
 It can be a nice fabric like silk, cotton or cashmere, or a book, or a fruit, or anything you like around the house.
-How does it feel on your skin; what makes this sensation comforting or pleasurable?
-Explore fast versus slow touch on your hand, circular versus linear, back of palm versus front of palm.
+How does it feel on your skin; what makes this sensation comforting and pleasurable?
+Wear soft fabrics such as silk, satin or whatever you like.
+Explore various speeds and movements: fast versus slow touch on your hand, circular versus linear, back of palm versus front of palm.

-Take a long shower or a hot bath; how does water feel on your skin?
-Showers and baths are great for relieving stress also and inspiring a sense of calmness because they release our mental defenses and are also very cleansing energetically.
+Take a long shower or a hot bath – how does water feel on your skin?
+Showers and baths are also great for relieving stress: they inspire a sense of calmness by releasing our mental defences, and are also part of spiritual cleansing, and psychic protection.

-Additional ways: stretch different areas of your body and notice which parts feel the most relief; walk with bare feet, especially outside on grass; brush your hair and massage the scalp with fingers; experiment with self-pleasure; sleep naked in bed or try different fabrics against your skin; place your hands on your belly and focus on its movements as you breathe.
+Additional ways of nurturing self-touch are: stretch different parts of your body and notice which ones feel the most relief; walk with bare feet; brush your hair and massage the scalp with fingers; experiment with self-pleasure; sleep naked in bed or try different fabrics against your skin; place your hands on your belly and focus on its movements as you breathe; explore how your body moves as you breathe by running fingers across it.

-As you engage in all these exercises, notice the places of your face and body that we rarely (or never) touch.
+As you engage in all these exercises, notice the places of your face and body that we rarely, or even never, touch.
 Notice how you give and receive of yourself at the same time.
-Notice the feelings arising within you; how does physical contact with yourself make you feel?
+Notice the feelings arising within you: how does physical contact with yourself makes you feel?
 Remember to be compassionate with your feelings and your needs.
-We are all human and it is our sense of touch that we can’t live without; that we need to nurture and cultivate for our overall wellbeing.
+We are all human and it is our sense of touch that we can’t live without, it is natural, and we need to honour it, nurture it and cultivate it for our overall wellbeing.

-Throughout history, a lot of shame and guilt has been associated with our sense of touch; and the body itself has been used as a vessel for both cultural and social control.
-The internalization of these negative messages and feelings about our bodies, leads to negative affects on our overall wellbeing.
-The way to reclaim our sense of touch is to cultivate and nurture an environment within us based on acceptance, value, care and pleasure, dependent on our own selves.
-Often times, we are perpetuated with ideas that these can only come from external forces, which ultimately makes us dependent on others.
-This is unhealthy.
-When we take pleasure into our hands and learn to satisfy our own needs, we expand within our bodies, minds and emotional experiences; and we reclaim our full Self.
-This also makes us less dependent on others for our intimate connections, and in turn, we become more discerning about choosing our partners; leading us towards happier, healthier and more emotionally and spiritually fulfilling personal relationships.
+Throughout history, a lot of shame and guilt has been associated with our sense of touch, and the body itself has been used as a vessel for both cultural and social control.
+The internalization of negative messages and feelings about our bodies, leads to negative affects on our overall wellbeing.
+The way to reclaim our sense of touch is to cultivate and nurture an environment within us based on compassion, tenderness, acceptance, value, care and pleasure, dependent on our own selves.
+Often times, we are perpetuated with ideas that these, and our need for touch, can only come from and be satisfied by external forces and external people.
+This is unhealthy, and it leads to entering into, or staying in relationships for the wrong reasons.
+When we take pleasure into our hands and learn to satisfy our own needs, we expand within our bodies, minds and emotional experiences.
+We reclaim our self.
+We become better partners and lovers in our intimate connections because we know what we like and what we need to be satisfied and fulfilled.
+This also makes us more discerning about choosing the right partner for us, leading us towards happier, healthier and more physically, emotionally and spiritually fulfilling relationships.

 If you value what I do, you can support me by sharing my articles and poems, buy my books or donate some magic coins in my hat on Paypal.
 By supporting me, you allow me the freedom and ability to be even more creative and contribute with more.
 All proceeds go towards expanding my work made of love, including publishing my books, my humanitarian projects and creating content including courses and holistic programs.